spacemeat/humon/README.md

 * Modules for C++
 * Single-header-ify the C++ (as an alternative to modules)
 * Constexpr All The Things in the single-header version.
 Kind of a research project.
-* Type size overrides for some of the runtime data elements
+* Type overrides for some of the runtime data elements like line/column data
-* Better CMake for proper building, testing, installation, etc. What's extant is pretty spartan.
+* Better build process.
+Considering CMake, but that's not set in stone.
 * C++ Range views for depth- and breadth-first node visitation